 Step #3: Identify Vulnerabilities

-Third, we need to spot vulnerabilities.
-A vulnerability is a weakness that a threat can exploit to breach security and harm your organization.
-Vulnerabilities can be identified through vulnerability analysis, audit reports, the NIST vulnerability database, vendor data, commercial computer incident response teams, and system software security analysis.
+A vulnerability is a weakness that could enable a threat to harm your organization.
+Vulnerabilities can be identified through analysis, audit reports, the NIST vulnerability database, vendor data, information security test and evaluation (ST&E) procedures, penetration testing, and automated vulnerability scanning tools.

 Step #4: Analyze Controls

-Analyze the controls that are either in place or in the planning stage to minimize or eliminate the probability that a threat will exploit vulnerability in the system.
-Controls can be implemented through technical means, such as computer hardware or software, encryption, intrusion detection mechanisms, and identification and authentication subsystems.
+Analyze the controls that are either in place or in the planning stage to minimize or eliminate the probability that a threat will exploit a vulnerability.
+Technical controls include encryption, intrusion detection mechanisms, and identification and authentication solutions.
 Nontechnical controls include security policies, administrative actions, and physical and environmental mechanisms.

-Both technical and nontechnical controls can further be classified as preventive or detective controls.
-As the name implies, preventive controls attempt to anticipate and stop attacks.
-Examples of preventive technical controls are encryption and authentication devices.
-Detective controls are used to discover attacks or events through such means as audit trails and intrusion detection systems.
+Both technical and nontechnical controls can further be classified as preventive or detective.
+As the name implies, preventive controls attempt to anticipate and stop attacks; examples include encryption and authentication devices.
+Detective controls are used to discover threats that have occurred or are in process; they include audit trails and intrusion detection systems.

 Step #5: Determine the Likelihood of an Incident